 I can already feel the torches being lit.

-But God does not want children to lose their families or suffer in orphanages, and then need to learn a whole new life at very tender ages — which brings me back to my daughter’s birthday.
+But God does not want children to lose their families or suffer in orphanages, and then need to learn a whole new life at very tender ages.

-Sometimes the anger and sadness adoptive parents feel about these losses, about the fact that relatively few people truly understand them, and that their first parents do not get to celebrate with them trump the celebration that we should be able to offer.
+Sometimes the anger and sadness all members of the adoption constellation feel about such losses, about the fact that relatively few people truly understand , and that the families of origin do not get to celebrate with them overshadow the celebration that we should be able to offer adoptive children.

 Allow me to conclude by sharing that, like me, most adoptive parents constantly delight over the gifts we have been given in the lives of all of our children.